Rajusura6/rajusura/ZomatoSales/README.md

 ---

-# 🛠️ Tools & Technologies :
+# 🛠️ Tools & Technologies:
 SQL (MySQL) for data extraction and transformation

 Power BI and Tableau for visualization